angpetrov/rss-feed-open-ai/README.md

 # rss-feed-open-ai
 ## Introduction
-This project is a simple RSS Feed Database that allows users to add, parse, view all, read, find feeds in a specific website, delete, and classify feeds with OpenAI Completion API.
+This project is a simple RSS Feed Database created with ChatGPT, that allows users to add, parse, view all, read, find feeds in a specific website, delete, and classify feeds with OpenAI Completion API.
 The project has the following files: main.py, command.py, handler.py, database.py, and findfeed.py.
 The database is SQLite.

 ## Prerequisites
 To use the project, you will need to have the following installed: